aoloe/scribus-manual-linux/NOTES.md

 #### Appimage

 - Download the appimage from http://impagina.org/download
-- Make the appimage executable (with a file manager...)
+- Make the appimage executable (with a file manager, right click on the file, edit its properties and set its run/execute flag ...)
 - Run it by double clicking it

 Warning: